Trespass on the case: Emergence of the writ of trespass

 Trespass and trespass on the case, or "case", began as personal remedies in the royal courts in London in the 13th century.
 These early forms of trespass reflected a wide range of wrongs.

-In 1278, however, the Statute of Gloucester was passed.
+In 1278, however, the Statute of Gloucester was enacted.
 This limited actions in the royal courts to property damage worth above 40 shillings, maims, beatings or wounds.
-Soon after this Statute was passed, writs of trespass appeared in a stereotyped form alleging "force and arms", or "vi et armis".
+Soon after this Statute was enacted, writs of trespass appeared in a stereotyped form alleging "force and arms", or "vi et armis".
 Trespass writs alleging force and arms became known simply as trespass.

 Some of the cases brought in vi et armis form probably did not involve force and arms at all and could be regarded as fictions.

 An example is Rattlesdene v Grunestone in 1317 on the adulteration of wine with salt water.
 The form of the writ, stated however, that the defendants "with force and arms, namely with swords and bows and arrows, drew off a great part of the wine from the aforesaid tun and instead of the wine so drawn off they filled the tun with salt water so that all the aforesaid wine was destroyed".